-- 1.2 This Child Protection policy is for all staff, parents, governors, volunteers and the wider School community.
-It forms part of the safeguarding arrangements for our School and should be read in conjunction with the following: - Keeping Children Safe in Education (DfE, 2022) - the School's Behaviour policy; - the School's Professional Conduct for Safeguarding Policy; - the safeguarding response to children missing from education - the role of the Designated Safeguarding Lead (Annex C of KCSIE)
+- 1.1 Schools and their staff form part of the wider safeguarding system for children.
+Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interests of the child. - 1.2 This Child Protection policy is for all staff, parents, governors, volunteers and the wider School community.
+It forms part of the safeguarding arrangements for our School and should be read in conjunction with the following: - Keeping Children Safe in Education (KCSIE) (DfE, 2023) - the School Behaviour policy; - the School Staff Behaviour policy (sometimes called Staff Code of Conduct); - the safeguarding response to children missing from education; - the role of the Designated Safeguarding Lead (Annex C of KCSIE)

-The Policy should also be read in conjunction with other related policies, including: Safer Recruitment Policy, Physical Control Restraint Policy, Anti-Harassment and Bullying Policy, Pupils' Code of Conduct Policy, Health and Safety and Welfare Policy, Educational Visit Policy, Online Safety Policy, Lower Level Concerns Policy and ICT Policy.
+The Policy should also be read in conjunction with other related policies, including:

+Safer Recruitment Policy, Physical Control Restraint Policy, Anti-Harassment and Bullying Policy, Pupils' Code of Conduct Policy, Health and Safety and Welfare Policy, Educational Visit Policy, Online Safety Policy, Lower Level Concerns Policy and ICT Policy.

-- 1.3 Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+1.3 Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: